Updated: Apr 5

 Financial statements - Make it easy

 A lot of lawyers wonder, hmm, what is it?
-In the old times, if you say you’re rich.
+In the old times, if you say you are rich.
 People may say “Show me your money!”.
 Well, that’s what the financial statements do.
 They show you the money, where it came from, where it went, and where it is now.

-In this blog, we will help you to understand the basics of our 2 common financial statements: Balance Sheet, and Profit and Loss.
+In this blog, Our law firm bookkeeping services will help you to understand the basics of our 2 common financial statements: Balance Sheet, and Profit and Loss.

 Balance Sheet (B/S)